-Net cash used in investing activities for the thirteen weeks ended April 29, 2017 was \$2.9 million, compared to \$4.8 million for the thirteen weeks ended April 30, 2016.
-The decrease in cash used in investing activities primarily relates to certain equipment purchases for the Commerce, GA distribution center in the first quarter of fiscal year 2016.
+Net cash used in investing activities for the thirteen weeks ended May 5, 2018 and April 29, 2017 was \$4.7 million and \$2.9 million, respectively.
+The increase in cash used in investing activities primarily relates to capital expenditures in the two distribution centers.

-Cash Provided By (Used In) Financing Activities
+Cash Used In Financing Activities

-Net cash used in financing activities for the thirteen weeks ended April 29, 2017 was \$63.9 million compared to cash provided by financing activities for the thirteen weeks ended April 30, 2016 of \$11.4 million.
-The increase in net cash flows used in financing activities for the thirteen weeks ended April 29, 2017 was primarily related to \$65.0 million of additional term loan repayments during the first quarter of fiscal year 2017.
+Net cash used in financing activities was \$22.3 million and \$63.9 million in the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.
+The decrease in cash outflows for the thirteen weeks ended May 5, 2018 was primarily related to \$25.0 million of additional term loan repayments compared to \$65.0 million of additional term loan repayments made during the first quarter of fiscal year 2017.